 |Note: The image editor cannot be used for WMF and EMF image formats.|

 Make your selections for the JPEG format.
-You can chose to modify the Quality and/or select Grayscale.
+You can chose to modify the Scale (size) and/or Quality and/or select Grayscale.

-The Preview image size indicator displays the image size as well as how much of the description size limit that the image utilizes.
+The Estimated image size indicator at bottom left displays the image size as well as how much of the description size limit that the image utilizes.

 |This is not an indication of whether or not the selected image quality will enable you to save the current content of the Description as this will depend on the entire combined content, e.g., text, images, etc.|